oesteban/hcph-sops/docs/data-collection/pre-session.md

         * Current outside atmospheric pressure (hPa): 963 hPa
         * Current outside relative humidity (%): 75.8%

+- [ ] Fill in the details related to the MR and scanner room.
     - [ ] Report the MR room temperature (°C) and relative humidity (%)

-    ??? info "Location of the MR room termometer"
+    ??? info "Location of the MR room thermometer"
-        The termometer in the MR room can be found on the left of the operator window when inside the scanner room (see below).
+        The thermometer in the MR room can be found on the left of the operator window when inside the scanner room (see below).

         [ADD_PICTURE]

     - [ ] Report MR helium level (%)
         - [ ] In the top bar of the MR console, click on `System`>`Control`.
         - [ ] In the window that just opened, click on the section `MR Scanner`.
         - [ ] Report Helium Fill Level in percentage.

 ## Boot the scanner up if it is shut down